-- Improve capture collection on the Indigenous status of allied health professionals.
+- Improve capture collection on the First Nations status of allied health professionals.

 - Identify indicators of service demand for allied health services, such as changes in MBS usage, job applications and vacancy rates.

-- At an organisational level, it may be appropriate to undertaking modelling around AH staffing numbers to determine the minimum staffing levels required to maintain current service capacity; and below which, service capacity and quality decreases.
+- At an organisational level, it may be appropriate to undertaking modelling around allied health staffing numbers to determine the minimum staffing levels required to maintain current service capacity; and below which, service capacity and quality decreases.